Authored by the expert who managed and guided the team behind the Costa Rica Property Pack

 What's the average days-on-market in Tamarindo in 2026?

-As of early 2026, the estimated average days-on-market for residential properties in Tamarindo is around 300 days, which reflects a slower-paced market compared to the frenzied activity seen during 2021 and 2022.
+As of 2026, the estimated average days-on-market for residential properties in Tamarindo is about 120 days, which means the Tamarindo housing market is active but no longer rushed.

 Are properties selling above or below asking in Tamarindo in 2026?